Product was successfully added to your shopping cart.

 Depending on the yogurt starter culture you select, you may need to apply heat to your milk to prepare it for culturing.
-The procedure for culturing a batch of pasteurized mesophilic yogurt does not require any heat, but for pasteurized thermophilic yogurt, the milk must be heated to 160ºF, then cooled to culturing temperature, 110ºF, before adding the starter culture.
+The procedure for culturing a batch of mesophilic yogurt with pasteurized milk does not require any heat, but for pasteurized thermophilic yogurt, the milk must be heated to 160ºF, then cooled to a culturing temperature of 110ºF, before adding the yogurt starter culture.

 To make raw milk yogurt, with any type of culture, there are special considerations, and an extra step may be required.

 Using the correct proportion of culture to milk is important.
-The proper amount of culture will provide a nutritious environment for the bacteria to culture and thicken the milk properly.
-Follow the instructions included with your starter, for best results.
+The proper amount of milk will provide a nutritious environment for the bacteria to culture and thicken the milk properly.
+For best results, follow the instructions included with your yogurt starter culture.

-The temperature of the culturing yogurt should remain fairly constant, and the yogurt should not be disturbed.
+As yogurt cultures, the temperature of the culturing yogurt should remain fairly constant, and the yogurt should not be disturbed.
 For thermophlic yogurt starters, maintain a temperature of 105-112ºF.
 For mesophilic yogurt starters, maintain a temperature of 70-77ºF.